-- 3. The Agricultural Impact Mitigation Agreement (AIMA) executed between the Illinois Department of Agriculture and operator of the SES shall be the minimum standards applied to all construction and deconstruction activities.
-The owner and operator, contractors, and subcontractors must, at a minimum, comply with the specifications of the AIMA.
-Where there is conflict between the AIMA specifications and this Ordinance, the more restrictive shall apply. - 4.
+- c.
 Power and communication lines.
-The power and communication lines ("Lines") running between banks of solar panels shall be buried underground except from point of interconnection to existing utility-owned, above-ground electrical wires.
-If the Lines are not buried, a solar cable management system, or similar technology, must be utilized.
-When Lines are buried underground, the County Zoning Administrator, when or after granting a building permit, may grant variances when shallow bedrock, watercourses, or other elements of natural landscape interfere with the ability to bury Lines. - 5.
+For projects over five (5) megawatts, thepower and communication lines ("Lines") running between banks of solar panels shall be buried underground except from point of interconnection to existing utility-owned, above-ground electrical wires.
+The County Zoning Administrator, when or after granting a building permit, may grant variances when shallow bedrock, watercourses, or other elements of natural landscape interfere with the ability to bury Lines. - d.
 Height.
 Systems, equipment, and structures shall not exceed twenty (20) feet in height when ground mounted.
-Excluded from this height requirement, however, are electric transmission lines, utility poles, and other poles and equipment used in connecting a ground-mounted piece of equipment to an electric transmission line. - 6.
-Fencing. - a.
-Unless otherwise provided in this section, security fencing having a minimum height of six (6) feet shall be installed, maintained, and secured around the solar panels and all energy producing and storage equipment of the SES and required to comply with the National Electric Code requirements for fencing. - b.
-At the request of the non-participating resident, an eight (8) foot high woven wire fence may be substituted at the boundary of the Exclusion Zone of any home located on an adjacent, non-participating parcel. - c.
-Fencing shall contain appropriate warning signage that is in accordance with National E Electrical Safety Code and American National Standards Institute Z535 Safety Sign Standards and OSHA regulations. - d.
-The required fence shall be maintained by the Applicant to prevent the growth of woody vegetation or noxious weeds within and along the fence. - e.
-Fencing is not required between participating parcels. - 7.
-Setbacks. - a.
+Excluded from this height requirement, however, are electric transmission lines, utility poles, and other poles and equipment used in connecting a ground-mounted piece of equipment to an electric transmission line. - e.
+Fencing. - 1.
+Unless otherwise provided in this section, security fencing having a minimum height of six (6) feet shall be installed, maintained, and secured around the solar panels and all energy producing and storage equipment of the SES and required to comply with the National Electric Code requirements for fencing. - 2.
+At the request of the non-participating resident, an eight (8) foot high woven wire fence may be substituted at the boundary of the Exclusion Zone of any home located on an adjacent, non-participating parcel. - 3.
+Fencing shall contain appropriate warning signage that is in accordance with NESC and ANSI Z535 Safety Sign Standards and OSHA regulations. - 4.
+The required fence shall be maintained by the Applicant to prevent the growth of woody vegetation or noxious weeds within and along the fence. - 5.
+Fencing is not required between participating parcels. - f.
+Setbacks. - 1.
 Equipment Setbacks.
 A ground-mounted SES shall have the following equipment setbacks: - i.
 A minimum of fifteen (15) feet from any property line. - ii.
-A minimum of four hundred (400) feet from any foundation of an adjacent, nonparticipating primary dwelling, [i.e., an eight hundred (800) foot by eight hundred

-(800) foot, square exclusion zone centered on the adjacent, non-participating primary dwelling foundation].
+A minimum of four hundred (400) feet from any foundation of an adjacent, non-participating primary dwelling, [i.e., an eight hundred (800) foot by eight hundred (800) foot, square exclusion zone centered on the adjacent, non-participating primary dwelling foundation].